dvdgeroconnell/pands-project/README.md

 ## Approach
 While it was left open as to whether to create a Jupyter notebook as well as the README, I decided to capture the research and analysis in the README to avoid repetition and / or cross-referencing between multiple documents.

 The primary Python packages used were the NumPy, Matplotlib Pandas and Seaborn packages.
-For the scatter plots and best fit lines, I used both Numpy / Matplotlib and Seaborn as a comparison.
+For the scatter plots and best fit lines, I used both NumPy / Matplotlib and Seaborn as a comparison.

 # Background - Fisher's Iris Data Set
 <a name="Background---Fisher's-Iris-Data-Set"></a>